SharePoint/sp-dev-docs/docs/embedded/concepts/content-experiences/user-experiences-overview.md

 8. [M365 Content Discovery](#Content-Discovery-in-M365)

 ## Open & Edit using Office
-Office documents from SharePoint Embedded services Apps can be opened for Viewing, Editing and Collaborating using either Office Online, where your users can work with documents directly on the website, or Desktop apps for a richer viewing and editing experience.
+Office documents from SharePoint Embedded Apps can be opened for Viewing, Editing and Collaborating using either Office Online, where your users can work with documents directly on the website, or Desktop apps for a richer viewing and editing experience.
 Learn more about [Office experiences available on SharePoint repository services Applications](../../office-experience.md). <br/><br/> You can configure your applications to launch Office clients just the right way  when a user clicks on a Office document from your application including directly launching Desktop Clients or launching Office clients in a specific mode like View (for read-only content) or in Edit for editor mode.
 Learn how to [configure the right Office Experience for your Office Documents](../../launch-experience.md)

 ## Preview Content
-Integrate your app with SharePoint Embedded services player plugin to offer file preview experiences on a wide range of supported file types.
+Integrate your app with SharePoint Embedded player plugin to offer file preview experiences on a wide range of supported file types.
 You can embed the file preview experiences either in an iFrame or open a new page.
 Learn how to [offer File Preview experiences for content on your applications](../../using-file-preview.md)

 ## Download
 You can use [Graph's Download DriveItem API](https://learn.microsoft.com/en-us/graph/api/driveitem-get-content) to offer download file user experiences for your applications.
 This will generate  a short lived, preauthenticated Url allows users to download files from your applications.
 Note: A direct link to the file lacks the appropriate authorization from your app.
 If used directly in a browser, this would yield an access denied.